-Harassment is any behaviour that demeans, humiliates, or embarrasses a person, and that a reasonable person should have known would be unwelcome.
+Harassment is any behaviour that demeans, humiliates, or embarrasses a person, and that a reasonable person should have known would be unwelcome or workplace sexual harassment.
 It includes actions, comments, or displays.
 It may be a single incident or continue over time.